microsoft/MSLab/README.md

 **Step 5** Right-click and run with PowerShell 2_CreateParentDisks.ps1
  * 2_CreateParentDisks.ps1 will check if you have Hyper-V installed, it will prompt you for Windows Server 2016 TP5 ISO file, hydrate parent disks and hydrate Domain Controller.
+ * note: if you have Windows 10 Anniversary Update, DC will fail to start.
+You need to switch Secure Boot to Microsoft UEFI CA and then disable Secure Boot.
+This problem is only in TP5 guests.
+RTM is OK.

 **Step 6** Right-click and run with PowerShell 3_Deploy.ps1
  * 3_Deploy.ps1 will deploy S2D Hyperconverged [scenario](https://github.com/Microsoft/ws2016lab/tree/master/Scenarios) defined in variables.ps1 [different examples](https://github.com/Microsoft/ws2016lab/wiki/variables.ps1-examples)